adeiorio/NAAnaFW/README.md

 -- python makeplot.py --h2D

-and then you can uroll them in 1D histos with the command:
+and then you can unroll them in 1D histos with the command:

 -- python makeplot.py --h1D